rajpratyush/Masm/README.md

 # Way to execute masm programs

+## Write your programs in notepad and save it as yourfilename.asm

+## Copy your filename.asm to the folder where you have stored the MASM libraries

+## Run the Dosbox and then in Dosbox
 After Z:\>   type the following commands mount c c:\8086  (if you have copied the masm libraries in 8086 folder in c drive)